the-magnificents/sphinx-elearning/docs/source/style-guide.rst

 Text Formatting Guidelines
 --------------------------

-This section describe a list of formating convention used in the online core exercise.
-These should be followed to maitain consistency in
+This section describe a list of formatting conventions used in the online core exercise.
+These should be followed to maitain consistency.

 =============================================   ==================================================    ====================================================
 Content                                         Style                                                 Example